-The signs of periodontal disease involve inflamed gums, and deep pockets in your gums and can even cause bone loss.
+The signs of the periodontal disease involve inflamed gums, and deep pockets in your gums and can even cause bone loss.

 At The Art of Dentistry, we have various methods of treatment for periodontal disease.
 This usually involves a dentist cleaning out the pockets in your gums and keeping them from growing bacteria and harming your gums.